-"Wellness, the Body and Culture" (2cr) is compulsory for all students entering from 2009.
+"Wellness, the Body and Culture" (2cr) is compulsory for all students.
 This course should be taken in the semester the student enters the university.
 The course will be offered in English and Japanese.
 Students will be assigned to the appropriate class.
-An adapted course for students with disabilities will be offered every spring semester.
+An adapted course for students with disabilities will be offered every autumn semester.